 - Willingness to accept change.
 Implementing an adaptive learning program requires an educator who is willing to transition from traditional teaching.
 This can be challenging and requires a commitment to obtain mastery.
 If teachers cannot utilize the program effectively, it will be hard for students to reach mastery.

 - Students must be willing to put in the effort.
 Adaptive learning requires a commitment from students if they are going to reach a mastery level.
 They need to be motivated to study and try hard.
 Without working diligently to move on, students will be unable to reach the next step within the program.
 Also, since the learners are at the mercy of the algorithm, they won’t move on until it says they are ready to proceed.
 This standstill feeling can be hard to keep students motivated.

 - Data overload.
 Adaptive learning means the instructor has a lot of data to work through.
 The adaptive learning program generates a lot of data that educators may not have the time or know-how to properly disaggregate.
 Close examination of the data to determine student learning patterns can be overwhelming and time-consuming.

 - Adaptive learning isn’t a one-size-fits-all approach.
-While adaptive learning is wonderful and can certainly provide individualized learning, it is not a magic bullet.
+While adaptive learning is wonderful and can certainly provide individualized learning and customized resources, it is not a magic bullet.
 Some classes are simply not appropriate for this format.
 Other times, the desired results aren’t obtained because the data is not being used effectively.